-If you are within three months of age 65 or older and not ready to start your monthly Social Security benefits yet, you can apply for Medicare online and wait to apply for your retirement later.
+UPDATED Jan.
+12, 2022.
+If you are within three months of age 65 or older, you can apply for Medicare online no matter whether you receive your Social Security benefits.

 To apply for Medicare, use the following link:

 Scroll to the middle of the page, and click on “Apply for Medicare Only.”
 On the “Apply for Benefits” page, click “Start a New Application.”

 First, you will need to create my Social Security account or login into the existing one.
 (You may use the following link to create your account: www.ssa.gov/myaccount).